What Happens at an Assessment?

 - Trouble shooting

-- Training in how to use the device and program software
+- Training in how to use the device and program the software

-- Practice sessions offered face-to-face or via video conferencing (depending on location).
+- Practice sessions offered via video consultation or face-to-face if required.

 The Review Appointment